Petrus Camper: Studies and teaching

-Petrus Camper was the son of a well-to-do minister, who made his fortune Batavia, Dutch East Indies and returned with a (young?) pickled Bornean orangutan in a jar.
+Petrus Camper was the son of a well-to-do minister, who made his fortune in Batavia, Dutch East Indies and returned with a (young?) pickled Bornean orangutan in a jar.
 A brilliant alumnus, he studied medicine and philosophy at the University of Leiden and obtained a degree in both sciences on the same day at the age of 24.
 After both his parents died Camper travelled to England (where he met with William Smellie), to France (where he met with Georges de Buffon) and Geneva.
-In the meantime he was appointed as professor of philosophy, anatomy and surgery at the University of Franeker and Camper traveled to Friesland.
+In the meantime he was appointed professor of philosophy, anatomy and surgery at the University of Franeker, and Camper traveled to Friesland.

-In 1756, Camper married the widow Johanna Boerboom, daughter of the burgomaster of Leeuwarden, whom he met while treating her husband, the burgomaster from Harlingen.
+In 1756, Camper married the widow Johanna Boerboom, daughter of the burgomaster of Leeuwarden, whom he met while treating her husband, the burgomaster of Harlingen.